Yangyang-Zhao/HelloWorld/README.md

 # HelloWorld
 This is a fresh and new start.
 Hello everyone!
 This is Sophia.
-This is the first time I creat an account on Github.
+It is the first time I creat an account on Github.
 Anyway, it's better late than never!